I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 The set-up file mysetup-bmr-169-ysctn.org

-(theme is a beamer term for a defined slide layout).
-These are my
+contains various customisations, how the generated slides shall look like.
+The customisations are applied to the default LaTeX/Beamer »theme« (theme is a Beamer term for a defined slide layout).
+These are my personal preferences:

-need different logos for different projectsThe org-mode built-in exporter for Beamer slides supports the full org functionality, like macro support and org babel support.
+.
+Beamer uses the LaTeX »minipage« for columnsThe Org mode built-in exporter to Beamer slides supports the full Org functionality, like macro support and Org babel support.

-When using Pandoc instead, you might want to try the ox-pandoc
+When using Pandoc instead, you might want to use the ox-pandoc

 I trust you notice that mysetup-bmr-169-ysctn.org